navazsayani/brandforgeAi/src/content/blog/overcoming-creative-block-with-ai.md

 ### 2. The Visual Style Brainstormer

 You need an image, but you're tired of the same old look.
 Use AI to explore visual styles you hadn't considered.
+Our guide on [AI image refinement](/blog/ai-image-refinement-step-by-step-guide) can help you perfect these new ideas.

 **Your Goal:** An image for a luxury watch brand.
 **Your Block:** You keep imagining the same "man in a suit looking at his watch" shot.